bschubernd/cashbox/README.md

 # cashbox - calculate cost of articles
-cashbox is a Gtk4 app to calculate cost of articles it can be used by small clubs on a celebration, to memorise the cost of sold articles and calculate the price and change.
+cashbox is a Gtk4 app to calculate cost of articles.
+It can be used by small clubs on a celebration, to memorise the cost of sold articles and to calculate the price and change.

 ## main windows
  * Pricelist - edit list of articles (name, price and optional count)